Pjmuthu51/CDCstuff/SRA submission/SRA submission.md

 ### Steps in Submission Process

 - **Submitter:** Please fill in all requested fields.
-- **General info** :BioProjects are selected by typing in the BioProject name (either the PRJNA#### accession or the title)
+- **General info:** BioProjects are selected by typing in the BioProject name (either the PRJNA#### accession or the title)
-- **SRA metadata** : Download and complete the tab-separated SRA metadata table.
+- **SRA metadata:** Download and complete the tab-separated SRA metadata table.
 Upload the completed SRA metadata table to this page.

 - Paired-end data with separate forward and reverse read files should have 2 filename columns so that both files are listed on the same row of the spreadsheet
 - Additional attributes can be added by creating another column with a header

-- here is the example metadtata file for SRA submission for BioProject ID: **PRJNA428490**
+- Here is the example metadtata file for SRA submission for BioProject ID: **PRJNA428490**

 ### Upload Metadata file.

 - **Files:** is where you upload the files and this is done through the "Browse" button.
 The files can be transferred either through HTTP

 - **Each file must be listed** in the [SRA metadata table that you uploaded.](https://submit.ncbi.nlm.nih.gov/api/2.0/files/?format=attachment) If you are uploading a tar archive, list each file name, not the archive name.
 - Files can be compressed using  **gzip**  or  **bzip2** , and may be submitted in a tar archive but archiving and/or compressing your files is not required.  **Do not uses zip!**
 - All file names must be  **unique**.